marchof/java-almanac/site/content/features/records.md

 1\.
 Some languages have tuples or product types.
 In those languages, you can model a point as a pair of `double`.
 But in Java, we like names.
 Point components should have names `x` and `y`, and we want the whole thing to be a `Point`, distinct from any other pairs of `double`.

 2\.
 A record variable holds a reference to an object.
-That is, records are _not_ value or inline types—another new kid on the block.
+That is, records are _not_ value or inline types — another new kid on the block.
 Project Valhalla will let you define

 ```
 inline class Point {